copilot-example-voting-app/cdk-workshop/README.md

   * Create a new CDK stack in `lib` and add it to your entrypoint in `bin`.
   * In the stack create the following CDK resources:
     - A [`ServiceDescription`](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk-containers/ecs-service-extensions/lib/service-description.ts#L9) from the [`@aws-cdk-containers/ecs-service-extensions`](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) package
     - Add a `Container` to the service extension, which is built from the code in the `services/api` folder.
-Refer to the package docs on NPM for example of how to do this.
+Refer to the package docs on NPM for an example of how to do this.
     - Import and `ServiceDescription.add()` the following prebuilt extensions that you copied in the last step to the service description: CloudWatch Logs, API Database, and Service Discovery
     - Use the `Service` construct to launch the `ServiceDescription` that you created, inside of the `Environment` that you created in the previous step.
+    - Hint: You will want to expose the API's `Service` construct as a public property on the stack, so that you can reference it in future stacks of microservices that need to connect to this microservice.
 </details>
 <details>
   <summary>Show me how to do it</summary>